 Please be aware that your Physician does not have a copy of your SPD, and is not responsible for knowing or communicating your Benefits.

 You are responsible for notifying Care CoordinationSM about certain services and procedures.
-For more information, refer to (Section 2: What's Covered-Benefits) and (Section 4: Obtaining Benefits).
+For more information, refer to (Section 2:

+What's Covered-Benefits) or (Section 4: Description of Network and Non-Network Benefits).

 Information about Defined Terms